 But there needs to be a second plan for those of us who have been on opiates for 35 years and need them to survive.
 Those of us whose bodies are completely reliant on them to function.
 Not everyone who takes opiates is an addict.
-I’ve never been an addict and I don’t consider myself one, even though I know I need the medication.
+I’ve never been an addict and I don’t consider myself one, even though I know I need the medication to deal with my chronic pain.

 Addiction is in your mind.
 It’s when you can’t go without something.
 People can be addicted to anything.
 Diet coke, ice cream, nasal spray, Carmex… Anything you put into or on your body that changes the way you feel, can be addicting.
 Not always a chemical addiction, but an addiction nonetheless.

 Like many, I was started on opiates as a young teenager with ovarian cysts and migraines.
 My tolerance throughout the years has grown to something unbelievable sometimes, especially when nurses can’t understand why my pain can’t be touched.
-I take a medication daily for my chronic pain that is a partial agonist.
-It doesn’t take the pain away, but it keeps it tolerable and on a steady level.
+I take medication daily for my chronic pain that is a partial agonist.
+I’ve been taking it (Subutex) for 10+ years.
+It doesn’t “kill” the pain, but numbs it enough to make it tolerable on a steady basis.
 No ups or downs, I don’t “feel” any pain relief when I take it.
 And it blocks all other opiates, though it does have an opiate base.
-BUT, it’s a medication that’s also given to heroine addicts to cease their addiction, and every time I see a doctor or nurse that’s new to me, they always treat me in a manner that is judgemental, and can sometimes be called cruel.
+HOWEVER, it is a medication that’s also given to heroin addicts to cease their addiction (though they take it for days to months–not 10 years), and every time I see a doctor or nurse that’s new to me, they always treat me in a manner that is judgemental, and can sometimes be called cruel.

-For most people, the drug can be stopped three days before surgery and the opiates work.
+For most people, the drug can be stopped three to four days before surgery and the opiates given will work.
 However, I have a problem.
 That doesn’t work for me.
 I have to wait MUCH longer to feel any pain relief.
+I AM the 1%.

-During one procedure, I had stopped my medication two and a half weeks before the event (it was a discogram), and the sedation didn’t work at all.
+During the next procedure, I had stopped my medication one and a half weeks before the event (it was a discogram), and the sedation didn’t work at all.
 I asked the doctor if they were going to give me something for the pain, and he informed me that they’d done so about ten minutes ago.
-I felt the entire thing.
-The process of this procedure was to put four needles in my neck, one in each disc.
+I felt the entire thing, every needle puncturing a disc in my neck, awake and talking to the doctor.
+The process of this procedure was to put four needles in my neck at the same time, one in each disc.

 I had to remain awake because they would pump liquid into each disc to see if it stayed in the nucleus, or flowed out, meaning the disc was broken.
 My job was to tell them when I couldn’t stand the pain anymore.
 They went in through the front of my neck and had to repeat the fourth needle several times as it kept getting caught on my collarbone.
 They were finally in and we discovered that three of the four discs were broken.

-The doctor kept telling me to hold on, and that he would have the nurses take care of me when we were done.
-I waited in the recovery room behind a fabric curtain with my husband and we heard two nurses meet outside my room, and one said to the other, “She’s a Subutex patient–don’t give her ANYTHING.”
+The doctor kept telling me to hold on, and that he would have the nurses “take care of me” when we were done.
+I waited for pain relief in the recovery room behind a fabric curtain with my husband, when we heard two nurses meet outside my room, and one said to the other, “She’s a Subutex patient–don’t give her ANYTHING.”

 I was livid.
-Even if I WAS an addict, they have high tolerances for pain medication, but they do feel pain, and they have just as much right to pain relief as anyone else.
+Even if I WAS an addict, they have high tolerances for pain medication, and they do feel pain.
+More importantly, they have just as much right to pain relief as anyone else.
 And it will take MORE medication for them, not less.
-Nurses cannot make a judgement call like that when they don’t know the story.
+Nurses cannot make a judgment call like that when they don’t know the story.
 But now it’s that way with all opiates.

-But what are the people like me supposed to do?
+But I ask you, what are the people like me supposed to do?
 Just get over it?
 That’s not in the cards for me.
-I am scheduled to have my fourth spinal fusion with decompression laminectomy on April 23rd.
+I am scheduled to have my fourth spinal fusion with a decompression laminectomy on April 23rd (Correction–May 29th).
 In order to get pain relief from the medication at the hospital, I must stop my current medication and go through withdrawal, as well as deal with ALL my pain, for 21 days, until it’s completely out of my system.
 Why 21 days?
 That is how long it takes for me.
+I know, I know, it should take 3 days.
+My doctor is on your side.
+Though he’s been my doctor the whole time, he refuses to believe that it takes my body that long.

-What’s my pain?
-Mostly in my back.
-I’ve had my ovaries removed and the migraines have been fine.
-But I inherited some issues from my sweet dad that keep me in a chronic state of pain.
-I have the spine of a 70 year old in a 46 year old body.
-There is spinal stenosis from my neck to tail, as well as degenerative disc disease, two herniated discs currently, I have lumbar osteoarthritis, kyphoscoliosis (which means the spine curves incorrectly from side to side, but also front to back), my neck curves the wrong direction (reverse cervical lordosis), I have a spinal stimulator, and I’m fused from L2/L3/L4/L5 and next month I can add L5/S1.
-The levels that really need the surgery are at the top of the fusion (T11/T12/L1), but they are dangerous to do as it is lung and cord level.
-But the discs have degenerated so much in the last year that both levels are pressing against the thecal sac (which is the sleeve that holds your spinal cord).
+The diagnosis: There are bone spurs growing (spinal stenosis) from my neck to tail, as well as degenerative disc disease.
+Two thoracic discs are herniated, three of four discs in my neck are broken, I have lumbar osteoarthritis, kyphoscoliosis (which means the spine curves incorrectly from side to side, but also front to back), my neck curves the wrong direction (reverse cervical lordosis), I have a spinal stimulator, and I’m fused from L2/L3/L4/L5 and next month I can add L5/S1.
+The levels that really need the surgery are at the top of the fusion (T11/T12/L1), but they are dangerous to do as it is lung and cord level, plus the bone may crumble (I have osteoporosis as well).
+But the discs have degenerated so much in the last year that both of those top levels are pressing against the thecal sac (which is the sleeve that holds your spinal cord).
 I will likely need that surgery soon.
 Probably next year.
-Then I will will be fused from the bottom up to T10.
+Then I will be fused from the bottom up to T10.
 That doesn’t make me happy.

 I replied, “I’m here now and you can’t help me at all.”

-I deal with more pain on a daily basis than some people feel in their whole life.
-My family gets caretaker fatigue.
+I deal with more pain on a daily basis than some people feel in their whole life and my poor family gets caretaker fatigue.

 “What’s wrong?” they ask.